Phonics at Our Lady’s Catholic Primary School.

 We also train a group of our Year 6 children to be Storytellers, who share a range of well-chosen picture books, story sacks and puppets with children in the Infants on a weekly basis.

 At Our Lady’s, we participate in many activities to promote the enjoyment of reading.
 These include dressing up for World Book Day and Roald Dahl Day, and class swap sessions where staff share a favourite story with different groups of children.
 We invite different theatre companies into school so that children can experience a live performance linked to popular fiction.
 Recent performances have included ‘Dick Whittington’ and ‘The Snow Queen’.
-During the Year 6 residential visit to London, we take the children to watch a show, and Year 4 have been to Manchester Opera House to see a performance of ‘George’s Marvellous Medicine’.
+In past years, during the Year 6 children residential visit to London, we have taken the children to watch a show, and Year 4 have been to Manchester Opera House to see a performance of ‘George’s Marvellous Medicine’.

 If you require any further information about reading or phonics, please speak to your child’s class teacher.